 Total club registration costs are around £150 per season.
 Leagues have different starting dates, so bear this in mind when picking one for your club based on how soon you want to (or can) start playing together.

-10. Write a constitution
+10. Write a constitution document

 Your club's constitution is a document that outlines the clubs processes and procedures.
 Your constitution document should contain the club's: